-- Section 407 of the Municipal Act, 2001 allows for a municipality to pass a by-law authorizing the temporary borrowing of funds of an amount that Council considers necessary to meet the current expenditures for the year. - Council must pass this temporary borrowing by-law annually. - In prior years, no temporary external borrowing has been required to meet current expenditures. - Town staff continually monitors and projects the Town's cash flows to ensure adequate cash is available to meet anticipated needs. - However, even if municipalities do not anticipate a need to borrow funds temporarily in the coming year, it is good practice to pass such a by-law at the beginning of each year in case of an emergency or a cash flow issue unexpectedly occurs. - It is recommended that Council enact a by-law permitting staff to borrow up to the maximum allowed in the Municipal Act (up to \$48,064,786 from January 1 to September 30 and up to \$24,032,393 between October 1 and December 31, 2020) in the event that it is deemed necessary to borrow funds externally to meet short term needs until the Town's main revenue source of property taxes is levied and collected.
+- Section 407 of the Municipal Act, 2001 allows for a municipality to pass a by-law authorizing the temporary borrowing of funds of an amount that Council considers necessary to meet the current expenditures for the year. - Council must pass this temporary borrowing by-law annually. - In prior years, no temporary external borrowing has been required to meet current expenditures. - Town staff continually monitors and projects the Town's cash flows to ensure adequate cash is available to meet anticipated needs. - However, even if municipalities do not anticipate a need to borrow funds temporarily in the coming year, it is good practice to pass such a by-law at the beginning of each year in case of an emergency or a cash flow issue unexpectedly occurs. - In the event that it is deemed necessary to borrow funds externally to meet the Town's short term cash flow needs until the Town's main revenue source of property taxes is levied and collected, it is recommended that Council enact a by-law permitting staff to borrow up to the maximum allowed in the Municipal Act: - o up to \$60,744,165 from January 1, 2022 to September 30, 2022; and - o up to \$30,372,082 between October 1, 2022 and December 31, 2022.